 The test equipment software monitors the cycle count, displacement, and pressure throughout the duration of the test.
 MDT engineers monitor the test daily and record the temperature and pressure for the system, as well as the outside radial strain at predetermined positions for each device being tested.
 MDT sends weekly updates to ensure customers are apprised of the status of their test.
 Updates include raw data collected throughout the week for the customer’s analysis.

 MDT tests are conducted in accordance with ANSI/ISO/IEC 17025-2005.
 In compliance with this standard, MDT test reports include comprehensive documentation and summary of the test protocol and results.
 All reports are GLP compliant and can be submitted directly to regulatory agencies.
 Any test method deviations, additions, or exclusions are documented and reviewed with the customer prior to beginning the test.
 Information within the report includes the specific test conditions, statements of compliance with test protocol and the estimated measurement uncertainty.
 The reported results only relate to the items tested.
 Any opinions and interpretations provided will be clearly marked as such in the test report.
-Additional information required by customer specific methods will also be noted.
-At the conclusion of the test, MDT provides the customer with a Microsoft Windows formatted CD containing copies of all raw data, inspection results, or other information collected during the test (contact an MDT representative to see an example test report).
+Additional information required by customer-specific methods will also be noted.
+At the conclusion of the test, MDT provides the customer with a Microsoft Windows formatted CD containing copies of all raw data, inspection results, and other information collected during the test (see example test reports).

 Please take a few moments to tell us more about your device and test requirements in our short questionnaire, and we will be happy to provide you with a quote.